-The Universal Service Obligation Fund (USOF), under the Ministry of Communications, is providing the funding for the implementation of the project.
-As per Telecom Regulatory Authority of India (TRAI), in June 2017, the number of broadband connections in India has risen to a whopping 300 million, a 200 percent increase in a short span of five years, albeit from a small base.
+The Universal Service Obligation Fund (USOF) under the Ministry of Communications is providing all the funding for the implementation of the project4.
+As on June 2017, the number of broadband connections in India has risen to a whopping 300 million, a 200% increase in a short span of five years, albeit from a small base.